 One of our readers wrote: I’d love to simply hear more about your day-to-day lives.
 What do your kids do all day?
 How does one spend six weeks in a remote place….I honestly have no idea.
 Don’t you (and the kids) run out of things to do?
 I just can’t fathom how you pass each day!
 Six weeks spent in random villages enjoying yourselves no less blows my mind I’m your student now, I’ve subscribed and look forward to learning more.
-So what do we find to do on a paradise island, Ko, Phangn, Thailand, for 6 long weeks without the distractions of work, school and chores.
+So what do we find to do on Haad Salad, a little beach on paradise island, Ko, Phangan, Thailand, for 6 long weeks without the distractions of work, school and chores?
 I’ll tell you.

 Well that’s exactly the sort of question I like to answer, feel free to ask more, anybody, I will reply.

 We’re talking about the six weeks we spent at Haad Salad Villas on Haad Salad beach on Ko Phangan, Thailand.

 It was a very relaxed, lazy time.
 The quieter life is, the more school work I do with the boys, we got through a lot.

 There were a few busy days.
 We had our big day out in Haad Rin for the Full Moon Party and a few days where we’d hire mopeds ( we had a few issues!) and explore the island, maybe only 5 days, the rest of the time Haad Salad Villas was our home.

 Finding Things to Do on Ko Phangan, for 6 Weeks